mistycheney/MouseBrainAtlas/doc/EnvironmentSetup.md

 - `DATA_DIR`
 - `REPO_DIR`

-# Launch iPython Notebook Server
+# Using iPython Notebook Server

 If using AWS,
 - On your local machine, run: